Crossroadsman/ServerAdmin/git.md

   Local branch configured for 'git pull':
     master merges with master
   Local ref configured for 'git push':
-    masgter pushes to master (up to date)
+    master pushes to master (up to date)
 ```

 Note that `git branch` only shows local branches.
 We can view remote branches by adding the `-a` flag: